Frequently asked questions

 How can I get media coverage of my event?

-This year we are asking people to let us know what they are doing by completing an online update form.
-If you could fill this out with your story, adding your permission we will be able to share these with regional BBC colleagues.
-This will also enable BBC TV & Radio and social media to pick it up.
+This year, we are asking people to let us know what they are doing for BBC Children in Need by completing an online form.
+If you could fill this out with your story and adding your permission, we will be able to share this information with regional BBC colleagues.
+This will enable BBC TV, Radio and social media to pick it up.

 Can you promote my event on your website, Facebook or Twitter?